-The West London Free School aims to be one of the best schools in the country, renowned for academic excellence, and capable of giving all children a classical liberal education, no matter what their background.
+The West London Free School aims to be one of the best schools in the country, renowned for academic excellence, high standards of behaviour and a wide choice of after-school clubs in music and sport, providing all children with a Classical Liberal education, irrespective of their background.

-- High aspirations, with a firm emphasis on academic attainment
+- High aspirations, with a firm emphasis on academic achievement

-- A competitive atmosphere, particularly when it comes to Games
+- A competitive atmosphere, particularly when it comes to sport

 - Active parental and community involvement

-The principles of a West London Free School lesson, please click here.
+To read the '7 Principles of a West London Free School lesson', please click here.